 While osmium and ruthenium in their tetroxide forms (+8) represent some of the highest commonly observed oxidation states, there are other compounds and theoretical considerations that push these limits:

 - Iridium(IX) Oxide Cation: Theoretical calculations have suggested the possibility of iridium achieving a +9 oxidation state in the cation ( [IrO_4]^+ ).
-However, this compound has not been experimentally synthesized or observed.
+That said, this compound has not been experimentally synthesized or observed.

 - Other Theoretical Compounds: Computational chemistry continues to explore the potential for even higher oxidation states in various hypothetical compounds, particularly involving elements in the d and f blocks bonded to highly electronegative ligands.